d4ckard/txt-templ/Notes/spec.md

 ## Locale
-The optional locale setting at the start of the template enabes language or region specific processing.
+The optional locale setting at the start of the template enabes language or region specific processing[^5].
 If the locale is missing from the template, `en-US` is used as the default locale.
 A locale is considered well-formatted if it is a valid [Unicode Locale Identifier](https://unicode.org/reports/tr35/tr35.html#Unicode_locale_identifier).